SpenceKonde/DxCore/megaavr/libraries/Logic/README.md

 ## Logic
 Class for interfacing with the built-in logic block (sometimes referred to as `LUT`s, from the "LookUp Table" - though it is curious use of language, that is what Microchip refers to them as).
 Use the predefined objects `Logic0`, `Logic1`, `Logic2`, `Logic3`, `Logic4` and `Logic5`.
 The logic blocks are paired, each pair sharing a single sequencer and `feedback` channel.
-Additionally, each logic block is associated with a specific port, having it's input on pins 0 through 2, and it's output on pin 3 or 6 (note that these patterns are different on tinyAVR - the alternate output pin being on a different port).
-In order: `PORTA`, `PORTC`, `PORTD`, `PORTF`, `PORTB`, and `PORTG`. `Logic4` and `Logic5` are only available on 48 and 64 pin AVR Dx-series devices.
+Additionally, each logic block is associated with a specific port, having it's input on pins 0 through 2, and it's output on pin 3 or 6 (note that these pin mappings are dramatically different on tinyAVR parts).
+In order: `PORTA`, `PORTC`, `PORTD`, `PORTF`, `PORTB`, and `PORTG`. `Logic4` and `Logic5` are only available on 48 and 64 pin AVR Dx-series devices, and tinyAVR 0/1-series parts have only Logic0 and Logic1.
+All other existing and announced parts have 4 logic blocks.
+Note that unlike many peripherals, on parts that do not have the relevant pins, the peripheral is still present and available for use - there is plenty that can be done with a logic block without using any of the pin inputs.

-These objects expose all configuration options as member variables as documented below, as well as member methods to set the applicable registers.
+These objects expose all configuration options as properties ("member variables" in C++ parlance - C++ predates the names "property" and "method") as documented below, as well as methods ("member functions") to set the applicable registers.

+### Logic block properties

-### enable
+#### enable
 Property controlling whether the logic block is enabled.
 Like all properties, you must call LogicN.init() to apply any changes.
 Accepted values:
 ```c++